Blog

 The default behavior of ping commands involves sending multiple requests, typically four or five, and presenting the outcomes.
 The echoed ping results indicate if a specific request obtained a successful response.
 Additionally, it provides details such as the received byte count and the duration taken to receive a reply, known as the time-to-live.

 Ping, in fact, also plays a crucial role in network diagnostics, serving several purposes to help assess and troubleshoot network connectivity.
+To execute the ping command on Windows systems, you can access the command prompt by typing "cmd" in the search bar and pressing Enter.
 Let’s know a bit more about it in the next section.

 Importance of Ping Command In Network Diagnostics